tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 language agnostic, frontends can communicate with any kernel.

-The quick REPL-like interaction with a compute kernel is very useful for exploratory data analysis that largely turns around a dialogue between the user and the data.
+The quick REPL-like interaction with a compute kernel is very useful for exploratory data analysis, that largely turns around a dialogue between the user and the data.
 This dialogue is expressed as little code snippets and rich media answers.
 Different algorithms (expressed as short code snippets) can rapidly be tested and visualized.
 Longer dialogues with the kernel, with multiple steps,